Jessica Rector’s mission is simple: transform lives.

 A #1 best-selling author, Jessica has written five books, including her latest release, Breaking the Silence: Taking the Sh(hh) Out of Shame.
 She has impacted thousands of lives through consulting with companies, coaching individuals, and speaking at conferences, companies, and associations including Keller Williams, Century 21, Mississippi Veterinary Medical Association, and The University of Texas, Arlington.
 Jessica is a Contributor for The Huffington Post and The Good Men Project and has been seen on ABC, NBC, CBS, FOX, Business Journal, and Market Watch.

 When she isn’t traveling around the world speaking, Jessica enjoys drinking hot cocoa, eating ice cream, having fun with her young son, and learning about more Transformers.
-Every day conversations are an adventure with a four-year-old.
+Every day conversations are an adventure with a five-year-old.